-- Many businesses that are required to have a financial statement audit will find that only a CPA is capable to perform these services and issue the required reports.
+- Many businesses that are required to have a financial statement audit will find that only a CPA is capable of performing these services and issue the necessary reports.

-- In addition, CPAs are considered the one with a legal duty and power to act on behalf of, and in the best interest of, their clients.
+- In addition, CPAs are considered the ones with a legal duty and power to act on behalf of and in the best interest of their clients.
 Non-CPA accountants are not considered to be fiduciaries to their clients.

 #3 – Taxes and Regulations

-- Accountants without a CPA certification may prepare a proper tax return, but a CPA provides distinct advantages to clients that non-CPAs cannot provide.
+- Accountants without a CPA certification may prepare a proper tax return, but a CPA provides distinct advantages to clients that non-CPAs cannot offer.